dkhenry/rethinkjava/README.md

     mvn clean install

 If you get a new ql2.proto file you _must_ add the package definition to the top of it ( package com.rethinkdb;)

+# Testing
 Rethink Java also ships with a test suite which can be ran with the test target.
-You must be running a instance of rethink-db on localhost to run the tests
+You must be running three instances of rethink-db on localhost to run the tests
+    rethinkdb --directory rethinkdb_data&
+    rethinkdb --port-offset 1 --directory rethinkdb_data1&
+    rethinkdb --port-offset 2 --directory rethinkdb_data2&
+    echo "set auth RETHUNK" | rethinkdb admin --join localhost:29017 sleep 5
     mvn test

 If your interested in the code coverage jacoco is configured to run a code coverage report after testing its located here

     target/site/jacoco/index.html

-# Planned API
+# API
-I want to keep this API as close to the official API's as I can.
-This is an example of what I will try to accomplish
+The API should stay as close to the official API's as it can be.
+This is an example of what the current API looks like.

     RethinkDB r = RethinkDB.connect(hostname,port);